 - If a transaction is not made face to face, it is a good idea to send a confirmation directly to the cardholder's address to help identify the transaction when it appears on a billing statement.

 - Process refunds to your customers' accounts quickly, always using the same card number from the original sale.
-Never give a customer a refund by cash or cheque.

 - Stop recurring transactions that a cardholder cancelled; this will reduce the number of repetitive chargebacks by the same customer.

 - Always adhere to your returns policy and make sure your customer has a clear understanding of the returns procedure.
 This helps with reducing chargebacks but also saves valuable time and resources within customer services.

 Understanding your customer models and behaviours can help in alerting you to suspected fraudulent activity, for example:

 - Late night orders - Fraud increases late at night.

 - Ordering in high volume - Cyber crooks don't care how high the bill is, since they don't intend to pay it.

 - Physical address - Physical address must match the credit card billing address.